 FlowUseCase

-FlowUseCase<ARGS, T> is an abstract class for streaming operations that emit multiple values over time.
+FlowUseCase<ARGS, T> is an interface for streaming operations that emit multiple values over time.

 Defining a FlowUseCase